 File requests

 Trying to collect everyone's photos from a wedding, family reunion, or holiday celebration?
-Instead of creating an annoying Gmail thread with your cousins, siblings, and friends, send everyone a file request and have them send their photos directly to your Dropbox.
-You can even create a shared folder so everyone has access.
+Instead of creating an annoying email thread with your cousins, siblings, and friends, send everyone a file request and have them send their photos directly to your Dropbox.

 Scan old photos